Protecting Intellectual Property in a Business Sale (2026)

 IP issues are among the most common diligence findings in LMM M&A. Roughly 60-70% of LMM deals surface at least one IP issue in legal diligence.
 Most are minor (a trademark that needs recordation, a missing IP assignment from a former employee).
 Some are material (the founder personally owns a key trademark; software code is in personal repositories).
 A few are catastrophic (the ‘company’ doesn’t actually own the core IP that powers its business).
 Each category matters differently for the deal.

 Why IP surfaces late.
 Sellers don’t typically think of IP in their day-to-day business operations.
 The trademark filing was 15 years ago when the founder set up the LLC; nobody has looked at it since.
 The original software was written by the founder before the company existed and was never formally assigned.
 The customer list grew organically and lives in whatever CRM the founder happens to use personally.
-None of these become problems until a buyer’s legal counsel runs IP diligence and finds them — usually 30-60 days into the deal, when leverage has shifted to the buyer.
+None of these become problems until a buyer’s legal counsel runs IP diligence and finds them, usually 30-60 days into the deal, when negotiating power has shifted to the buyer.

 The economic cost of IP findings in diligence.
 Minor findings (recordation needed, assignment missing for a former employee): 0-2% deal impact, usually handled with indemnification language.
 Medium findings (founder-owned trademark, customer list in personal account): 3-10% re-trade impact, sometimes structured as escrow rather than headline price reduction.
 Major findings (core software not owned by the company, key employees never signed IP assignments): 15-25% deal impact or deal failure.
 The variance is large.